jonathancross/segwit-wallet-recovery/README.md

 * `NUM_OF_ADDRESSES_TO_GENERATE` (eg 5)

 Then open [passwords.txt](passwords.txt) and add your passwords guesses (one per line).
-I recommend using [btcrecover](https://github.com/gurnec/btcrecover) to generate thousand of possibilities.
+I recommend using [btcrecover](https://github.com/gurnec/btcrecover) to generate thousands or millions of possibilities.

 You can use something like this to create many passwords with the `--listpass` option: